 Switzerland is a wonderful country to visit in Europe.
-With its pristine and beautiful lakes, cable cars, rolling hills and a high standard of living, Swiss places always find a desired spot in travel bucket lists.
+With its pristine and beautiful lakes, cable cars, rolling hills, and a high standard of living, Swiss places always find the desired spot on travel bucket lists.
 In this post, we will discover the most beautiful cities in Switzerland that you must explore.

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 Switzerland is a confederation of 26 member states and it has 4 official languages – French, German, Italian, and Romansh.
 It is not uncommon for people including locals and tour guides to refer to the French side or the German side – when they refer to different cities in Switzerland.

 Did you know that – Switzerland is also known as “Confoederatio Helvetica”?
 “Helvetica” is derived from the Latin word “Helvetier”, and you will see the abbreviation “CH”, commonly used for Switzerland.
 And “Confoederatio” stands for “confederation”.

 In this guide, we will cover the following places.

 Essential Tips for Best cities to visit in Switzerland